edvler/yii2-adldap-module/readme.md

 ## Howto contribute or support the extension
 As you as delevoper know, it's **not only source code** that matters.
 The best code is worthless if no **documentation** exists.
 My focus is to provide a comprehensive documentation for this extension.
-This should help **YOU** to do your task fast and without strugle.
+This should help **YOU** to do your task fast and without struggle.
 Updating this extension take days starting with programming, writing the docs and write test for the code and the docs.

 **I'am glad to see that many persons use the plugin!**